2DegreesInvesting/ds.tidyeda/07_patterns/README.md

 library(modelr)
 ```

-### Insights

--   Patterns reveal covariation.
+Patterns reveal covariation.

--   Covariation reduces uncertainty.
-If two variables covary:

-    -   You can use one to better predict the second.
-    -   If the relationship is causal (a special case), you can use one
-        variable to control the second.

--   Models are a tool for extracting patterns out of data.
+Models are a tool for extracting patterns out of data.

-### Why poor-quality diamonds seem most expensive?
+If you spot a pattern, ask yourself:

+-   Could this pattern be due to coincidence (i.e. random chance)?

+-   How can you describe the relationship implied by the pattern?

+-   How strong is the relationship implied by the pattern?

+-   What other variables might affect the relationship?

+-   Does the relationship change if you look at individual subgroups of
+    the data?

+### What is the relationship between price and quality?

 ``` r
 ggplot(diamonds, aes(cut, price)) +